 - People told us they were able to choose how and where they spent their day. - We saw staff checked with people before providing support and encouraged them to express their views and wishes.
-For example, we observed a member of staff offered a person a choice of drinks.
-They spoke calmly and gave them time to decide.
-Staff then asked where they would like to sit to have their drink and the person's preference was respected. - Some people we spoke with were familiar with a care plan and all the family members we spoke with told us that they felt involved in the care of their relative and were kept informed.
-One relative told us "We are involved in [persons] care, and they keep us updated".
+For example, one person wanted to go to the hair salon, the staff member clearly knew the person and asked them if they wanted to go with their friend as they usually did.
+The persons declined, and staff respected this. - Some people we spoke with were familiar with a care plan and all the family members we spoke with told us that they felt involved in the care of their relative and were kept informed.
+One relative told us "I have regular meetings with staff.
+They always ring me for my opinion".